-Check the stator for possible short-circuiting.
-If one or several coils are burnt, the stator will short-circuit.
-Connect a test lamp (12 V, 2-5 W) between the stator plates and a terminal on the stator, see Fig. 3-10.
+Check the stator for any short-circuiting.
+If one or several of the coils are burnt, there must be a shortcircuit in the stator.
+Connect a test lamp (12 V. 2-5 W) between the stator plates and a terminal on the stator, see Fig. 3-9.

-If the lamp lights, the insulation between the stator winding and the stator plates is damaged, in which case the stator must be replaced.
+If the lamp lights, the isolation between the stator winding and the stator plates must be burnt out, in which case the stator should be replaced.

 N.B.
-Only a test lamp of 12 V, 2-5 W may be used: 110 or 220 V D.C. or A.C. lamps must NOT be used.
-This applies to all the components in the alternator.
+Only a 12 V, 2-5 W test lamp may be used; 110 or 220 V, D.C. or A.C. lamps may NOT be used.
+This applies to all the alternator components.

-Check the diodes with the diode tester, see Fig. 3-11.
+Check the diodes with a diode tester, see Fig. 3-10.
 If any of the rectifier diodes is faulty, the entire diode holder (with three diodes) must be replaced.
-If the insulation diode is faulty, replace the holder complete with insulation diode.
+If any of the isolation diodes is faulty, replace the holder, complete with isolation diodes.

-If a diode tester is not available, the diodes may be soldered loose (see page 3:6) and tested with an ammeter.
-The diodes should have high resistance in the anti-feedback direction and low resistance in the flow direction.
+If a diode tester is not available, the diodes should be soldered loose (see page 3-6) and tested with an ohmmeter.
+The diodes should have high resistance in reverse direction and low resistance in the flow direction.